 *Please note –the benefits of full membership (asterisked) are not available to associate members

-Legal advice* – The BTHA’s solicitors, DLA Piper, offer a FREE telephone service for members who have general legal queries.
+Legal advice – The BTHA’s solicitors, DLA Piper, offer a FREE telephone service for members who have general legal queries.
 The service is for issues that need a quick response of up to 15 minutes of FREE time.
-In addition the solicitors offer guidance on the BTHA website on common enquiries such as intellectual property rights.
 (Please note; more detailed legal advice may incur a fee which will be discussed before any work is done).

-Public relations work – The BTHA works to highlight the importance of play and toys in child development – through the media and relevant third parties.
+Public relations work The BTHA works to highlight the importance of play and toys in child development – through the media and relevant third parties.
 This is an active programme, as well as responding to numerous requests from the media.
-In 2010 the BTHA developed a campaign to promote the benefits of play to children and their parents, under the banner of Make Time 2 Play.
+In 2009 we had a major value of play conference, with a host of academics speaking to an audience of members and influential third parties about the importance of toys and play and during 2010 the BTHA developed a campaign to promote the benefits of play to children and their parents, under the banner of Make Time 2 Play.
 In 2014 the campaign won the Best CSR award from the Trade Association Forum.
 In 2015 the campaign called on prospective parliamentary candidates to support the importance of play in the run up to the elections.
-In 2016 MT2P capitalised on its message on the importance of play through its social media presence on Facebook, twitter, website and through its free Apple and Android app, as well as via TV adverts from the generously donated airtime on TV and cinema.
-Please contact Natasha Crookes to get involved with the campaign.
+In 2017 MT2P capitalised on its message on the importance of play through its social media presence on Facebook www.facebook.com/maketimetoplay and twitter,www.twitter.com/maketime2play and on the dedicated website, www.maketime2play.co.uk, as well as adverts on TV and cinema and via a free Apple and Android app.
+Members are actively encouraged to get involved with the campaign.

-Publications – The BTHA produces a number of leaflets on the benefits of play.
-It is an active member (and administrator) for the National Toy Council which also produces leaflets for consumers on toys and play.
-The BTHA is producing a series of leaflets giving advice on the best forms of toys and play for children with special needs.
-All BTHA leaflets are available from the value of play section of the website.
+Publications and Promotion – The BTHA produces a number of leaflets on the benefits of play and is currently creating a series of leaflets giving advice on the best forms of toys and play for children with special needs.
+All BTHA leaflets are available from the website.

 The BTHA, over many years, has forged strong relationships with key government departments to try to ensure fair and reasonable regulation for the conduct of the business of members.
 It is active in its relations with government in both Westminster and Brussels on matters affecting the toy industry and encourages dialogue with government organisations, opinion formers and key groups that affect the climate for the toy industry.